Duncan McCue: Career

 In 2010–11, he was awarded a John S. Knight Journalism Fellowships at Stanford University in California.
 The fellowship allowed McCue to create an online education guide to help journalists who report in Indigenous communities.
 He continues to be the curator of Reporting in Indigenous Communities.

 Beginning August 7, 2016 McCue became the new host of Cross Country Checkup, replacing Rex Murphy, making McCue the first Indigenous person to host a mainstream show at the public broadcaster.
 Checkup is a national open-line radio program.
 It plays weekly on Sunday afternoons, and covers a broad range of topics.
 According to the CBC, the show has more than a half million listeners and on average, 5,000 to 10,000 people attempt to call in each week.
 He also regularly reports on current affairs for The National.

 In 2016 he was appointed Rogers visiting journalist at the Ryerson School of Journalism at the Faculty of Communication & Design (FCAD) where he worked with instructors in the School of Journalism to develop new approaches and curriculum for students learning to report on indigenous stories and issues.
-In 2018 he was awarded an Honorary Doctorate from Kings University in recognition of his public service.
+In 2018 he was awarded an Honorary Doctorate in Civil Law from the University of King's College in recognition of his public service.

+In 2023 McCue was appointed as an associate professor at Carleton University in the School of Journalism and Communication.
+In this capacity, he is also the Director of a one year Certificate in Reporting in Indigenous Communities, which will accept its first class of students in fall 2025.

-McCue lives in Toronto.
+McCue lives in Ottawa.
 He has two children.